EmanueleBrotti/Walke-/README.md

 ## Credits
 - Aletris, for compressing the logic gates as much as possible
 - the [Maple](https://github.com/CelestialCartographers/Maple) team, the rep that made all of this possible

+## Hacking the gate
+i tried to code Walke- to be as modular as possible.
+I'm not actively working on it, but in theory it should be possible to add more instructions, following those rules:
+- every instruction has a name containing a single UPPERCASE word with no spaces
+- every instruction has to have a "=" in it, at least 1 token (its name) and 1 output
+- right now walke- supports instructions with 3 or 1 tokens, other types can be implemented to implement a custom instruction:
+- add a .txt file in the ListOfInstructions folder, add "NAME = SIZE" in it (check the default one for more infos)
+- if SIZE is different than 3 or 1, add a new module in the JuliaModules folder, with a custom checkstructure function [UPDATEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE]